franl08/On-the-Energy-Efficiency-of-Sorting-Algorithms/README.md

 ## LIST OF ALL LANGUAGES TO STUDY

-List contains part of the 27 languages from the *23.02 Benchmarks Game* Study (https://benchmarksgame-team.pages.debian.net/benchmarksgame/index.html):
+List contains part of the 27 languages from the [*23.02 Benchmarks Game* Study](https://benchmarksgame-team.pages.debian.net/benchmarksgame/index.html):

 - C
 - C++